Harriethw/queer-net/content/posts/blog/queering-ai-3-voice-profiling-and-resistance.md

   designer, researcher and vocal performer Amina Abbas-Nazari to run a workshop on speculative voice and AI. "
 ---
+*We are running a programme of workshops this year around the theme of Queering AI - we have a cohort of queer participants who will be attending the workshops and sharing resources throughout the process.*

+*Together, we will explore dominant imaginaries of AI through queer creativity, and share tools to form queer connections with technology.
+At the end of the workshop series, we will produce a collective manifesto for queering AI.*

+*You can find a summary of our previous [workshop here](https://www.machine-streams.com/blog/post/queering-ai-1-getting-to-know-each-other-groundwork-and-strategies/).*

+## Voice, Profiling and Resistance

 For our third workshop in late September we were joined by the designer, researcher and vocal performer Amina Abbas-Nazari to run a workshop on speculative voice and AI.

 Amina’s project Speculative Voicing is an ongoing investigation of sonic materiality in human and synthetic voice communication, especially in conjunction with AI and other emerging technologies.

 You can hear more about their research in the recording of this talk they gave as part of [Queering AI at the Pervasive Media Studio.](https://www.youtube.com/watch?v=2kR1FZO9mUM&list=PLbP2rruaw4OvyHmG5tYtqgtJ67xIJ5rOf&index=7)

 Amina took us through a workshop in which we discussed the concept of voice and how it can be changed and manipulated by technology, and then co-created an audio piece formed from our own vocal experiments.